|

 Uruguay has always felt itself squeezed between the giants, Brazil and

 Argentina, and it shows in this piece.
-We have the negro drumming
+We have the negro drumming influenced

-sleeping around, quarrelling over a bit of meat in the market,
+quarrelling over a bit of meat in the market, drinking too much, etc. He

-drinking too much, etc. He warns her she'll find herself in an early
+warns her she'll find herself in an early grave without the price of a

 - Expresión//Peru